 8-Day Residential Retreat Modules

 Healing Through The Body & Breath Weekend

 Over the weekend portion of this module, Healing with the Body and Breath students will investigate techniques to work with the physical body and the breath and learn assessment skills to inform their work with the physical body.

 Back pain is one of the leading causes of missed work and visits to the doctor in North America.
 In this course, students will learn to work with common spine/back pathologies.
 Students will learn function anatomy as it relates to back pain.

 Hips and shoulders are also common areas for pain and dysfunction.
 In this course, we will learn functional anatomy and western diagnosis of common conditions that affect these areas.

-Healing Through The Pranic Body and Conscious Mind Weekend, Rehab Yoga, Yoga for Cancer, and Fascial Thinking
+Healing Through The Pranic Body and Conscious Mind Weekend, Rehab Yoga, Working with the Pelvic Floor, Fascial Thinking, Supporting Cancer Patients

 In the weekend portion of this module called Healing through the Pranic Body and Conscious Mind, we move deeper into the koshas, or layers of the Self, unwrapping like a gift, the inner-workings of the pranic and mental bodies.

 As medical technology advances, surgery is becoming a more common form of treatment.
 In this course, we investigate the most common surgeries and the best practices for helping clients rehabilitate after surgery.